anandapte9/aws-kube-cloudformation/README.md

 - Once stack creation complete, get the bastion Public IP address from the outputs and login from git bash from the root folder.

+*** if stack creation errors out for any reason (like permissions for your account) after fixing those run the cleanup.sh script before running setup.sh again ****

       ssh -i kubekey ec2-user@<BASTION_PUBLIC_IP_ADDRESS>

 - Login to master node from bastion host.